 Dallas, Denver, Chicago, Atlanta, and Houston have non-stop

 commercial flights to the Liberia International Airport.

-Prior to your flight, you can rent a car
+Prior to flying, one can rent a car

-over the Internet or reserve a shuttle to take you to and from the
+over the Internet or reserve a shuttle for transport to and from the

 Costa Rica Gateways as a shuttle service.

 Web Management by Jim Peterson, Images by Greg Lavaty, Lora Render, Kevin Easley, Sheridan Coffey, and Bruce Hallett